StePoli-00/Promoter-and-Enhancer-Classifier/README.md

 example:
 python extract_promoters.py -g GRCh38.p14.genome.fa -b human_epdnew_xxxxxx.bed -l 100 -o Desktop/folder
 ```
->
-**note**: Since this script is used to generate dataset with sequence of variabile length for the Transfomer, by omitting -l parameter will cut promoter sequence of length: 5,10,20,100,200,1000,2000.<br>
+>**note**: Since this script is used to generate dataset with sequence of variabile length for the Transfomer, by omitting -l parameter will cut promoter sequence of length: 5,10,20,100,200,1000,2000.<br>
-In your case this paramter is **mandatory**
+In your case this parameter is **mandatory**

 4. Create csv dataset which contains promoter and enhancer sequence.
 In the previous folder run **create_csv_dataset.py**
 ```sh
 $ python create_csv_dataset.py -p <promoter_file> -e <enhancer_file> -o <output_file> -l <promoter_length>